cornell-ece2400/ece2400-docs/docs/ece2400-sec1-linux.md

     :::bash
     % less ece2400-sec1.txt

+The `>` command output redirection operator will always create a brand new file (even if the target output file already exists).
+You can use the `>>` operator to append lines to the end of a file.
+Let's add another line to our text file using the `>>` operator.

+    :::bash
+    % echo "Using C/C++" >> ece2400-sec1.txt
+    % cat ece2400-sec1.txt

 You can use the `ls` command to list the filenames of the files you have created.